Connect to Care

 served in Ukraine

-I’ve always told my kids to treat others well and to have no regrets on what you should have done.
-I am at the stage in my career where I felt I needed to do more rather than sit on the sidelines and watch what is going on in Ukraine.
+I’ve always told my kids to treat others well and have no regrets about what you should have done.
+I am at the stage in my career where I feel I need to do more than sit on the sidelines and watch what is happening in Ukraine.
 I knew if I didn’t do something now and take this opportunity to serve, I would regret it.
 I could have donated money, but I have a skill that I can offer to help others who are seeing their country slowly being destroyed.
-That’s why I volunteered with the mobile medical team from March 7-24.
+That’s why I volunteered with the Mobile Medical Team in 2023 and returned to serve in June 2024.

 served in Ukraine